Recent Trends in Artificial Intelligence Technology: A Scoping Review: Discussion

 \subsection{Computer Vision}

+Image recognition is a widely used technology in industrial processes and security products.
+Cyber security threats, such as deceitful artificial images, are also a problem, which need detection technologies.
+Nowadays, image generation is widely used in creative industries.
+Such realistic or stylistic generated images have acted as a productivity boost.
+Classification and segmentation are also widely used in industrial contexts.

 Combining language with image has often been used in image classification tasks.
 Significant results have been achieved by using Contrastive Language-Image Pre-Training (CLIP).
-Improved versions of CLIP have also been introduced, which enables updating CLIP without retraining the whole algorithm.
+Improved versions of CLIP have also been introduced, which enables updating CLIP without retraining the whole model.
 In separating artificially generated images from real images, two architectures are commonly used; one that utilizes frequency space information and one that utilizes raw data.
 Improved performance has been obtained by fusing these architectures with an architecture that exploits wavelet packets.

 Considering face recognition, super-solving solutions have been used to enhance the quality of the image.
 Deep learning based solutions such as Super-Resolution Generative Adversarial Networks (SRGAN) and Very Deep Super Resolution Networks (VDSR) are highly used in this task.
 Enhanced quality makes it easier to a classifier to recognize the person in an image.
 Identity-preserving methods have also been used to increase the performance.
 In 3D point cloud classification and segmentation tasks PointNet++ is commonly used.
 With networks that fuse global features with local attention features such as Spatial Depth Attention (SDA), improved performance has been obtained.